f5devcentral/f5xc-dns-demoguide/README.rst

 Click on add item create a DNS Load Balancer pool for the European load balancer.

 .. figure:: Assets/pool-creation.jpg
-Under Metadata section provide name as dns-europe.
+Under Metadata section provide pool name as dns-europe.
 Click on ``Add Item`` button to enter the pool members.

 .. figure:: Assets/dns-europe.jpg
 Add Pool members with the 13.43.109.15 Public IP.
 Then click on ``Apply`` button.